 - 1 – 2 tbsp balsamic vinegar

 - sea salt & pepper, to taste

 - 796 ml (1 large can) crushed tomatoes

 - 800 gr (2 tubs) ricotta cheese – I like to use Paradise Islands as they’re local + have the best pricing

 - 2 cups spinach, finely chopped

 - 2.5 cups (approx.) parmesan cheese, shredded – save ½ cup to top at end

 - 2.5 cups (approx.) mozzarella cheese, shredded – save ½ cup to top at end

 - 8 medium zucchini, thinly sliced lengthwise

-- Lay the zucchini strips on dehydrator trays and set dehydrator to a medium setting (usually I use the lowest setting when using my dehydrator in order to keep the food raw however, we will be baking the lasagna so there is no need to use a low setting) or set your oven to the lowest setting and lay out the zucchini on a baking tray.
-You may need to flip the zucchini strips half way through in order to dehydrate evenly.
+- Lay the zucchini strips on dehydrator trays and set dehydrator to a medium setting or set your oven to the lowest setting and lay out the zucchini on a baking tray.
+You may need to flip the zucchini strips half way through if you’re using an oven in order to dehydrate evenly.

 - The purpose of this step is to draw out most of the moisture from the zucchini in order to be able to roll the zucchini but not so much that is has been completely dehydrated.